pacxx/pacxx/readme.md

 ```
 # Known Issues

-- [ ] Atomic Operations are more or less a bad hack.
+- [x] Atomic Operations are more or less a bad hack.
+Solution: C11 atomics work well on all back-ends.
 - [ ] Missing support for constant memory regions on GPUs.
 - [ ] Documentation.
 Well yes the only available documentation on the PACXX runtime and the programming model itself is source code.